danrot/master-thesis/04_discussion.md

 simply not needed, then a new instance instead of the same reference is returned.

-This behavior is causing some troubles, because when the `ObjectManager` loads a node, edits it, and marks it as modified using the `setModified` method, it will not be updated via the `Session`.
+This behavior is causing some problems, because when the `ObjectManager` loads a node, edits it, and marks it as modified using the `setModified` method, it will not be updated via the `Session`.
 The reason for this is, that the `ObjectManager` will iterate over the cached entries, and only save the